willkessler/this-is-not-a-drill-docs/docs/AdvancedReact.md

 ---
-title: Advanced Configuration
+title: Advanced React Configuration
-sidebar_label: Advanced Configuration
+sidebar_label: Advanced React Configuration
-sidebar_position: 1
+sidebar_position: 4
 ---

 You can pass the following parameters when instantiating a `TinadComponent` in your pages.